alex992982/lively/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

-**Expected behavior**
+the mine example tue forest in my what my mevru **Expected behavior**
 A clear and concise description of what you expected to happen.